 There are 8 people in our family, and to me, finding a way to spend less on groceries and have food in the house is a must.
 (For emergencies… or just because I’m not willing to go to the store every other day for an ingredient or two.)

 Get the Benefits Without the Drain

-Use up those bits of food that tend to get lost in the back of the pantry and the bottom of the freezer.
+Keep up with those bits of food that tend to get lost in the back of the pantry and the bottom of the freezer.
 Make it a point to clean those places out once a month.

-My family never liked that tuna, mustard, jalapeno casserole, anyway.
+P.S.
+Your family never liked that tuna, mustard, jalapeno casserole, anyway.